armory/docs/content/en/plugins/pipelines-as-code/install/spinnaker-halyard.md

 * You manage your instance using Halyard.
 If you are using the Spinnaker Operator, see {{< linkWithTitle "plugins/pipelines-as-code/install/spinnaker-operator.md" >}}
 * You have permissions to create ServiceAccount, ClusterRole, and ClusterRoleBinding objects in your cluster.

+{{% alert title="Warning" color="warning" %}}
+The examples in this guide are for a vanilla Spinnaker installation.
+You may need to adjust them for your environment.
+{{% /alert %}}

 ## Configure Kubernetes permissions

 The following manifest creates a ServiceAccount, ClusterRole, and ClusterRoleBinding.
 Apply the manifest in your `spinnaker` namespace.